How to Use Mail Merge with Excel in Microsoft Word

 - Make sure all relevant data is included in the first sheet of your workbook.

-- Check that formatting is correct (e.g. postcodes should be formatted as text, not numbers).
+- Check formatting is correct (e.g. format zip codes as text, not numbers).

 When you have added all the required information, save your spreadsheet and open Microsoft Word.

 To import information from your data source, you will need to select it in Microsoft Word by:

 - Opening a new document (or a pre-saved template).

 - Going to Mailings > Start Mail Merge > Select Recipients.

 - Selecting Use an Existing List and finding your Excel spreadsheet.

 - Picking the sheet with the required information and clicking OK.

 This will link your document to the selected workbook.
 You can then click Edit Recipient List to view the full list of recipients and, if required, remove entries from the mail merge.